-On average it takes a professional swimmer about 20 seconds to swim the 25 metre lane surrounded by ice in central Skellefteå.
+On average it takes a professional swimmer about 20 seconds to swim the 25-metre lane surrounded by ice in central Skellefteå.
 We know this because professional winter swimming, in temperatures just above zero, has been organised here since 2012.

-“A naked body loses 50 percent of its heat through the head.
-That’s why it’s important to keep your hat on when winter bathing”, says Jarkko Enqvist, winter bathing enthusiast and manager for marketing and events with the association Mörkrets och Kylans Glada Vänner (lit.
+– A naked body loses 50 per cent of its heat through the head.
+That’s why it’s important to keep your hat on when winter bathing, says Jarkko Enqvist, winter bathing enthusiast and manager for marketing and events with the association Mörkrets och Kylans Glada Vänner (lit.
 The Happy Friends of the Cold and Dark) which is behind the event.

 The association Mörkrets och Kylans Glada Vänner was established in 2009.

 – At first, we thought about calling ourselves Mörkrets Vänner (lit.
 The Friends of Darkness) but that was seen as slightly too melancholy.
 Then we tried The Friends of the Cold and Dark but that also had quite a heavy-hearted feel to it.
 So, we simply added ‘happy’, becoming The Happy Friends of the Cold and Dark, Jarkko says with a smile.